xrick/open-notebook/docs/PODCASTS.md

 ### Define Templates

-Setup a template for your podcast, define the role of the speakers, the format of the podcast, and the length of each episode.
+Setup a template for your podcast, you can get very creative here.

+- Create a name and tagline for your podcast
+- Define specific content instructions
+- Define the role and tone of voice for both speakers
+- Pick a language for the podcast
+- Customize conversation style, engagement techniques, dialogue structure
+- Define the length of each episode
+- Pick your voice models (Open AI and Eleven Labs supported)

 ![Podcast Temmplates](assets/podcast_template.png)

 ### Pick your context

-Pick the context for your podcast.
-You can use your own notes and assets.
+Pick the specific context you'd like to use to base your podcast.
+You can use your own notes and assets and steer the content production.

 ![Context](assets/context.png)